chazzels/SolarLighting/README.md

 - Client Communications
 	- Websocket server to communicate with clients.
-	- Tracks Clients Sockets and Meta.
+	- Tracks clients sockets and configuration info.

 - Controller Communications
 	- Websocket client to communicate with the show controller.